 The Udall Foundation awards scholarships to sophomore and junior level college students committed to careers related to the environment including policy, engineering, science, education, urban planning and renewal, business, health, justice, economics, and other related fields; or tribal public policy, or Native American health care.
-The Foundation will grant 50 awards of up to $7000 for tuition, room and board, and other educational expenses.
+The Foundation grants 50 awards per year of up to $7000 for tuition, room and board, and other educational expenses.
 Scholars also attend a four day orientation in Tucson, Arizona to meet the other scholars, elected officials, and other environmental and tribal leaders.
-Students who are not selected as scholars can receive honorable mentions of a one time honorarium of $350 in addition to access to the alumni network.
+Students who are not selected as scholars can receive honorable mentions and gain access to the alumni network.

-- Be a full time sophomore or junior level student pursuing a bachelors degree during the 2016-2017 academic year.
+- be a full time sophomore or junior level student pursuing a bachelors degree

 - Additional documentation is required for applicants in tribal public policy and health care, and for U.S. permanent residents.

 - List of leadership activities and public service experiences

 - Short Responses

 - 11 questions about your career aspirations, personal motivations, academic background, public service, leadership, and commitment to issues about the environment, tribal policy, or Native American health care.